Today marks 20 years since I joined Nielsen! Because of the

 devised by the right-wing Heritage Foundation and employed successfully by Mitt

 Romney.
-But rather than helping craft a compromise Republicans chose to
+But rather than helping craft a compromise Republicans chose to lie their way into a battle

 to the death panel (one that was eventually declared alive by their own Chief Justice Roberts).
 At that point it was clear that whatever Obama proposed, they would